Hodge-Gromov-Witten theory: Smooth hypersurfaces in weighted projective spaces

 Denote the $T$-equivariant virtual fundamental cycle by

 so that its non-equivariant limit $\underline{t} \to 0$ gives back the virtual fundamental cycle.
 Moreover, the derived object $R\pi_*f^*\cO_\chi(d)$, where $\pi$ is the projection map from the universal curve and $f$ is the universal stable map, is also $T$-equivariant.
-Unfortunately, the following expression
+Unfortunately, the expression

-which is defined after localization, does not admit a non-equivariant limit $\underline{t} \to 0$, unless the convexity condition holds and thus $R\pi_*f^*\cO(d) = \pi_*f^*\cO(d)$ is a vector bundle.
+which is defined after localization, does not admit a non-equivariant limit $\underline{t} \to 0$ unless the convexity condition holds and thus $R\pi_*f^*\cO(d) = \pi_*f^*\cO(d)$ is a vector bundle.

 \begin{rem} Convexity holds in genus zero under the Gorenstein condition: $w_j | d$ for all $j$.
-In that case, the non-equivariant limit $\underline{t} \to 0$ gives back the virtual cycle $[\cM(X)]^\vir$ of the moduli space of stable maps to a smooth degree-$d$ hypersurface $X \subset \PP(\underline{w})$. \end{rem}
+In that case, the non-equivariant limit $\underline{t} \to 0$ gives back the virtual cycle $[\cM(X)]^\vir$ of the moduli space of stable maps to a smooth degree $d$ hypersurface $X \subset \PP(\underline{w})$. \end{rem}

-In Theorem \ref{HGWchain}, we overcome the difficulty of non-convexity with the help of the Hodge bundle $\mathbb{E}$.
-First, we pull it back to the moduli space of stable maps to $\PP(\underline{w})$ and then we endow it with the following $T$-action: one rescales fibers of $\mathbb{E}$ by $t_N^{a_N}$.
+In Theorem~\ref{HGWchain}, we overcome the difficulty of non-convexity with the help of the Hodge bundle $\mathbb{E}$.
+First, we pull it back to the moduli space of stable maps to $\PP(\underline{w})$, and then we endow it with the following $T$-action: one rescales fibers of $\mathbb{E}$ by $t_N^{a_N}$.

-Eventually, we use insertions of ambient cohomology classes of $X$, i.e.~which are pulled-back from the ambient space $\PP(\underline{w})$.
-Theses classes are naturally expressed in terms of hyperplane classes, so that there are $T$-invariant representatives of them.
+Finally, we use insertions of ambient cohomology classes of $X$, \textit{i.e.}~which are pulled back from the ambient space $\PP(\underline{w})$.
+These classes are naturally expressed in terms of hyperplane classes, so they admit $T$-invariant representatives.

-As an application of our Regular Specialization Theorem, we prove the following.
+As an application of our regular specialization theorem, we prove the following.

-\begin{thm}[Hodge--Gromov--Witten theory of chain hypersurfaces] We assume condition \eqref{arithcondchain} and we fix $g, n \in \NN$ such that $2g-2+n>0$, $\beta \in \NN$, and isotropies $\underline{\rho} = (\rho_1, \dotsc, \rho_n)$ in $\PP(\underline{w})$.
-Let $X \subset \PP(\underline{w})$ be a smooth hypersurface of degree $d$ and $\alpha_1,\dotsc,\alpha_n$ be ambient cohomology classes on $X$, i.e.~pulled back from $\PP(\underline{w})$.
+\begin{thm}[Hodge--Gromov--Witten theory of chain hypersurfaces] We assume condition \eqref{arithcondchain}, and we fix $g, n \in \NN$ such that $2g-2+n>0$, $\beta \in \NN$, and isotropies $\underline{\rho} = (\rho_1, \dotsc, \rho_n)$ in $\PP(\underline{w})$.
+Let $X \subset \PP(\underline{w})$ be a smooth hypersurface of degree $d$ and $\alpha_1,\dotsc,\alpha_n$ be ambient cohomology classes on $X$, \textit{i.e.}~pulled back from $\PP(\underline{w})$.
 We set $\alpha := \prod_{i=1}^n \ev_i^*(\alpha_i)$ to be the product of insertions.
-Then we have the following equality in the Chow ring of $\overline{\cM}_{g,n}$
+Then we have the following equality in the Chow ring of\, $\overline{\cM}_{g,n}$: